 Please note that the application has to be submitted to the International Relations Center (IRC) of the School of Business and Economics and is processed there.
 Your documents will not be forwarded to the host university.
 Your application will only be forwarded to the host university after IRC has approved your application.
 You will receive further information on this from IRC after you have accepted your place.

 Please note that due to the current worldwide developments in connection with the Covid-19 virus, we hold the selection round regularly, but the stay at the respective host university depends on the situation that exists until then.
 The information about the respective countries can be found on the website of the Ministry of Foreign Affairs, these are updated regularly.

 The planning of a sojourn abroad should in general begin at least one year in advance.

 Bachelor students are recommended to take a semester abroad in the 5th semester.
 Before setting out on their semester abroad, they must at least have studied at WWU for three semesters and completed all Modules of 1st and 2nd semesters.

-Master students are recommended to sojourn abroad in the 3rd semester of the Master’s degree course.
+Master students are recommended to sojourn abroad in the 3rd semester of the Master’s Program.

-The School of Business and Economics offers numerous exchange programmes with partner universities all over the world on a regular basis.
-Today, students of the faculty have the opportunity to apply for a place on the exchange programme at some 120 partner universities.
+The School of Business and Economics offers numerous exchange programs with partner universities all over the world on a regular basis.
+Today, students of the faculty have the opportunity to apply for a place on the exchange program at some 120 partner universities.
 The International Relations Center continually makes efforts to increase the number of students who can go abroad.

 Spots for exchanges are always allocated a quota per academic year (winter and summer term).
 If the demand for the winter term is high, it is possible that the quota is already met in the winter term.
 The remaining quota for the summer term will always be published in time (under the same link as above).